top of page

 • The pack’s frame matches your spine

 If your torso length is off—even by an inch—the whole fit can shift.
+This can lead to discomfort and even injury during your adventures.

 Measuring your back length is quick, simple, and incredibly important for getting a custom-fit backpack that feels balanced, stable, and comfortable.
 With the diagrams and steps above, you can confidently take your torso measurement at home and ensure your next pack fits exactly as it should.